 Missed Opportunities in More Detail

 Sharing links is about more than just getting your link into the public domain and forgetting about it.
 Similarly to social media or a website they have to be managed.

-There are many benefits of managing your links.
-To name a few:
+There are many benefits to managing your links.
+Let’s look at some examples:

 A. Tracking Links

-When analysing data it is important to have data from as many sources as possible to get a clear picture of performance.
+When analyzing data it is important to have data from as many sources as possible to get a clear picture of performance.

 B. Redirect Optimisation

-- Where they’re from – If they’re clicking form America, Australia or Austria.
+- Where they’re from – If they’re clicking form America, Australia or Austria for example.

-- The language they speak – If the site should be in Czech, Chinese or English
+- The language they speak – The site should be in Czech, Chinese or English for example.

 - The number of times they click on a link – You can display a different page based on how many times a link was click for example a promotion may be displayed to someone who clicked on a link three times.